Skip to main content

 Who gets logged

-Pipelines uses a naming scheme that combines the GitHub user who triggered the Pipelines Action and the pull request or branch from which the action was initiated.
-Pipelines will set the AWS STS session name according to the following format: <GitHubUserName>-via-GWPipelines@(PR-<PullRequestNumber>|<branch name>)
+Pipelines employs a naming scheme that integrates the GitHub user who triggered the Pipelines Action along with the pull request or branch that initiated the action.
+The AWS STS session name is formatted as follows:

 Where you can find logs